Gadave/BinaryQRScanner/README.md

 ```

 **Important:**
-Important: In order to access the camera, iOS requires you to add the "Privacy - Camera Usage Description" key to your Info.plist file.
+In order to access the camera, iOS requires you to add the "Privacy - Camera Usage Description" key to your Info.plist file.
 Provide a reason for why your app needs access to the camera by adding the following entry:

 Key: Privacy - Camera Usage Description
 Value: "We need camera access to scan QR codes."